 If you’re into gardening, I bet you love this hobby.
 This is a workout, meditation, and a hobby at the same time.

-And while people love gardening, it is always a very difficult, laborious and time-taking thing to break new ground in order to prepare it for new plants.
-This is where rototiller come into play.
+And while people love gardening, it is always a very difficult, laborious, and time-taking thing to break new ground in order to prepare it for new plants.
+This is where rototiller comes into play.

-Tillers are hand-held “mini-tractors” that plough the field just like a tractor, rejuvenate the soil and make it soft before you can plant the seeds.
+Tillers are hand-held “mini-tractors” that plow the field just like a tractor, rejuvenate the soil and make it soft before you can plant the seeds.

 However, the real problem is not buying a rototiller – you know you need one if you take gardening seriously, the real problem is to pick from so many good quality cultivators.
-This is why I out of so many high-quality tillers, I picked only the 5 best tillers for breaking new ground.
+This is why out of so many high-quality tillers, I picked only the 5 best tillers for breaking new ground.